NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 License required: Yes

-You must complete a 16-hour prelicense training course, pass a state exam and submit an application with a Responsible Managing Individual (RMI).
-A $400 application fee applies beginning July 1, 2025.
+Contractors in the state must complete a 16-hour prelicense training course, pass the state exam and submit an application with a Responsible Managing Individual (RMI).
+Check the CCB for the current application fee.
 Licenses are valid for two years and require continuing education for renewal.

 Required business insurance in Oregon:

-• A surety bond is required — between $15,000 and $25,000 for residential licenses and higher for commercial classifications.
+• A surety bond is required.
+It should be valued between $15,000 and $25,000 for residential licenses, or higher for commercial classifications, depending on the job.

 • General liability insurance is mandatory, with coverage minimums based on license type (typically $100,000–$500,000 for residential contractors).